 More specific types of spinal cord injuries include the following:

-- Tetraplegia (Quadriplegia) – Paralysis of all four limbs and the torso due to damage in the cervical spine
+- Tetraplegia (Quadriplegia) – Paralysis of all four limbs and the torso due to damage in the cervical spine; most commonly caused by cervical spinal cord injuries

 - Paraplegia – Paralysis of the lower body, including the legs and possibly part of the trunk, caused by damage to the thoracic, lumbar, or sacral regions